rhasanbd/Naive-Bayes-Algorithms-Foray-Into-Text-Classification/README.md

 https://nbviewer.jupyter.org/

-# Naive Bayes Classifier - Text Classification - Multinomial, Bernoulli & Gaussian
+# Naive Bayes Classifier: Text Classification - Multinomial, Bernoulli & Gaussian

 In this notebook series we will learn how to apply the Naive Bayes algorithms for text classification.
 We will use a corpora of emails and classify them in one of the two classes: spam and non-spam (ham)